-- o Direct approach - o Indirect approach
+- Direct approach - Indirect approach

 Direct Approach (deductive)

 It means putting the main idea first followed by evidence.
 Direct requests get straight to the point because the audience usually wants to respond.
 For routine, good-news and goodwill messages, direct approach is effective that will please the reader or will cause no particular reaction.